SangerGroup/openagent-java/README.md

 An open-source, cross-platform replacement for Microsoft Agent written in Java.

 ## Installation
+Instructions will be available soon.

 ## Credits
 Thanks to Dorkbox for making his awesome System Tray (https://github.com/dorkbox/systemtray), which I used for the system tray icon.

-Thanks to Tetyys for making the Online Microsoft Speech API generator (https://tetyys.com/SAPI4/), which I used for the SAPI4 voice.
+Thanks to Tetyys for making the Online Microsoft Sam TTS generator (https://tetyys.com/SAPI4/), which I used for the SAPI4 voice.

 Thanks to the creators of MaryTTS for making it (https://github.com/marytts/marytts), which I used as the main TTS engine.